 About Hawaii Bonefishing

-This is classic sight fishing for cruising bonefish in pristine tropical waters.
-The bonefish on Molokai average 6-8 pounds with lots of fish exceeding 10 pounds.
-During a typical day of fishing on the reef, you can expect 30-40 legitimate chances at hooking big bones.
+This is classic sight fishing for cruising, and tailing bonefish in pristine tropical waters.
+The bonefish on Molokai average 6-8 pounds, with lots of fish exceeding 10 pounds.
+During a typical day of fishing on the reef, you can expect 25-30 legitimate shots at hooking big bones.

-Whether you’re an experienced bonefish angler looking for a shot at that elusive double-digit fish, or a trout fisherman who’s always dreamed of the salt and fly fishing the flats, Molokai is a must-visit destination.
+Whether you’re an experienced bonefish angler looking for a shot at that elusive double-digit fish or a trout fisherman who’s always dreamed of salt and fly fishing the flats, Molokai is a must-visit destination.

 Joe was born and grew up on Molokai and lives with his family on the shores of the Molokai reef.
 He’s guided hundreds & hundreds of bonefish anglers on the reef for over 25 years.
 He knows the reef like the back of his hand and where the fish are.

 Molokai is easily accessible from anywhere on the U.S. mainland.
-No passport, visa or fishing license required.
+No passport, visa, or fishing license is required.
 You can even do an over-and-back day trip from Honolulu or Maui and get in a full day of fishing.
-And best of all, Molokai is fishable 12 months and 365 days a year.
+And best of all, Molokai is fishable for all 12 months and 365 days a year.

 If you'd like to learn more about the world-class bonefishing on Molokai, or have questions about booking a guided trip, please reach out to Joe directly.
 Thanks and we look forward to hearing from you and seeing you on Molokai soon.
 Mahalo.